JennyonOort/JoblyticsDS/README.md

    cd DSCI_532_individual-assignment_yuci21st
    ```

-2. Open RStudio and run the following command in the R console to install the required libraries (if not already installed):
+2. Open RStudio and run the following command to install the required libraries (if not already installed):
     ```R
     install.packages(c("renv", "shiny", "tidyverse", "plotly", "ggplot2", "shinydashboard", "DT", "wordcloud2", "rsconnect"))
     ```

-3. Navigate to the project folder and run the following R command in the console to restore the environment:
+3. Navigate to the project folder and run the below R command in the console to restore the environment:
     ```R
     renv::restore()
     ```